2024 United States presidential election: Democracy

 Trump's 2024 campaign rhetoric has been described as fascist.
 Trump said his political opponents are a greater threat to the United States than countries such as Russia, China, and North Korea.
 He urged that the U.S. Armed Forces be deployed on American soil to fight "the enemy from within", which—according to Trump—included "radical left lunatics" and Democratic politicians such as Adam Schiff.
 Trump repeatedly voiced support for outlawing political dissent and criticism he considers misleading or challenges his claims to power.
 Trump previously tried to have his political rivals prosecuted during his first term.

 Harris was tasked by Biden with protecting democracy through voting rights legislation through her work on the For the People Act.
 Harris supported efforts to defend election workers and counter Republican efforts to restrict voting following the 2020 presidential election.
 Harris also stated her intent to pass the Freedom to Vote Act and John Lewis Rights Voting Rights Advancement Act if elected.

+A December 2023 Gallup poll found a record low 28% of Americans reporting that they were satisfied with the way democracy is working in the country.
+In the weeks before the election, surveys showed that many favored a concession speech from the losing presidential candidate, had broad concerns about the state of democracy and were fearful of future acts of political violence.

+Surveys from the National Election Pool and VoteCast highlight the role the issue of democracy played in the election.
+According to results provided by the National Election Pool, 34% percent of voters said that the state of democracy mattered most to their vote.
+The poll found that 25% of those who cast a ballot said that democracy in the U.S. is secure, while 73% said it is threatened.
+VoteCast found that half of voters identified the future of democracy as the single most important factor for their vote.
+9 in 10 Harris voters who said that democracy was the single most important factor expressed concern that electing Trump would bring the country closer to authoritarianism.
+About 80% of Trump voters who chose democracy as their top issue expressed concern about a Harris presidency becoming authoritarian.